Published on: 03/15/18

 But, how can CBD help with regulating the overproduction of oils without zapping it of what it needs?

 In a study conducted at the University of Debrecen, Hungary, directed by physiologist Dr Tamas Biro, where he isolated skin cells and applied CBD, found that CBD:

 Does not stimulate but inhibits lipid synthesis, especially if the lipid synthesis was previously unregulated, as for example in acne.
 It was very surprising, that a phytocannabinoid could prevent the action of the endocannabinoids. - Biro

 So, CBD for acne can be used to affect and control the production of these oils by inhibiting lipid production.
 And not only can CBD oil be used topically to treat acne with its anti-inflammatory and antibacterial components, but it hails beneficial results as an acne preventative as well.

 Studies have shown potential benefits of cannabinoids in the treatment of psoriasis, due specifically to its anti-inflammatory properties as well as its effect on the endocannabinoid system.
 Psoriasis is a skin condition, where the skin cells regenerate every 3-5 days rather than the normal 30 day life cycle.
 The underlying mechanism for psoriasis involves the immune system.
 Recent research has found that the endocannabinoid system binds with the messaging molecules within our immune system, that then regulates primary physiological functions.

-For this same reason, CBD is also efficacious for those with other skin conditions like eczema, rashes and allergies; where once they struggled to treat their skin conditions, they now feel relief.
-This is a incredible relief for those who previously had to rely on creams and pills that include harsh ingredients like steroids and petrochemicals.
+For this same reason, CBD is also efficacious for those with other skin conditions like eczema, rashes, and allergies; where once they struggled to treat their skin conditions, they now feel relief.
+This is an incredible relief for those who previously had to rely on creams and pills that include harsh ingredients like steroids and petrochemicals.